D-TheProgrammer/Projet_2D_Platformer_in_Godot/README.md

 - **P** : Pause the game

 > [!TIP]
-> To launch the file on linux/ubuntu
+> To use the executable on Linux/Ubuntu, download the "linux-ubuntu_executable" folder and unzip it.
+Then, launch it with this command:
 > ```bash
 > ./Mister_M.x86_64
 > ````
-> To launch the file on Windows
+> To use the executable on Windows, download the "windows_executable" folder and unzip it.
+Then, launch it with this command:
 > ```bash
 > ./Mister_M.x86_64.exe
 > ````